MailAI-Development/Mail-AI/README.md

 - Greatly improved **email filtering**

 v1.3 - What's new:
-- Freemium model introduced - Mail AI is now free for up to 200 email extractions per month.
-Extraction pauses automatically when the limit is reached and resets on the 1st of each month.
+- **Freemium model introduced** - Mail AI is now free for up to **200 email extractions per month**
-- Pro tier - Unlimited extractions for £9/month via Ko-fi.
-Enter your monthly license key in Settings to activate.
+- Pro tier - **Unlimited extractions** for **£9/month** via Ko-fi (enter your monthly license key in Settings to activate)
-- Privacy page - mailai.uk/privacy documents exactly what the app accesses, what gets sent to OpenAI, and what stays on your machine.
+- Privacy page at mailai.uk/privacy, which documents exactly what the app accesses, what gets sent to OpenAI, and what stays on your machine